Muktan/Muktan/README.md

 ## Highlights

 - Research work in Speech Recognition domain.
-This work was **accepted** in **17th International Conference on Natural Language Processing organised by IIT Patna and NLPAI**
+This work was **accepted** in **17th International Conference on Natural Language Processing organised by IIT Patna and NLPAI**.
+Available on ACL Anthology: https://aclanthology.org/2020.icon-main.56/
 - Ex-Intern at Indian Space Research Organisation (**ISRO**).
 Performed Data Analysis and validation with global precipitation datasets
 - Opensource contribution in **Pytorch**, **HuggingFace**, **Optuna** and **Pandas**
 - Completed **B. Tech.** in **Computer Engineering** from **Dharmsinh Desai University, Nadiad**